Sarc-Graph/sarcgraph/docs/source/index.rst

    API Reference <reference/index>

-**SarcGraph** is a tool for automatic detection, tracking and analysis of zdiscs and sarcomeres in movies of beating *human induced pluripotent stem cell-derived cardiomyocytes (hiPSC-CMs)*.
+**SarcGraph** is a tool for automatic detection, tracking and analysis of z-discs and sarcomeres in movies of beating *human induced pluripotent stem cell-derived cardiomyocytes (hiPSC-CMs)*.

 Overview